-One of the unique aspects of the BWH Newborn Intensive Care Unit (NICU) is the Growth and Development Unit (GDU).
+One of the unique aspects of The Richard and Susan Smith Family Foundation Newborn Intensive Care Unit (NICU) at BWH is the Growth and Development Unit (GDU).
 This unit was established to provide anticipated long-stay infants with ongoing specialist support for developmental, feeding, and neurological challenges.
 Our approach to care is family-centered and multidisciplinary with a whole baby focus.
 The GDU care team members, such as the physician, nurse practitioners, primary nurses, occupational and physical therapists, feeding specialist, social workers, dietitians, and lactation specialists, closely partner with parents of GDU babies to develop an individualized care plan to meet each baby’s individual health and psychosocial needs.